PhilipOyelegbin/fbck/backend/README.md

-# FBC Kososfe Web Application
+# KodasHub Backend Application

 ## Overview
-A fullstack MERN application developed for a startup hosting service provider.
+An application developed for a startup hosting service provider.
 The system features JWT authentication and authoriztaion, CRUD operations for cleints and admin, with a mailing system.

 ## Features
 - Register as a client: Allow users to create an account